The 11 best marketing apps for small businesses in 2023

 Using Buffer, you can run all your social media platforms through a single application.
 You're able to collaborate on social media posts with your team and then analyse their effectiveness once they've been sent.
 One of their most useful features helps you schedule posts for your social platforms ahead of time.
 This means you can set up months of content ready to go out on your brand's channels - rather than realising you haven't tweeted in a while and doing a mad scramble for content (trust, I've been there).

-Pricing: They’ve got a free version, but the functionality is a bit more limited.
-Paid plans start at £4/$5 a month for each social channel you sync up.
+Pricing: They've got a free version, but the functionality is a bit more limited.
+Paid plans start at £5/$6 a month for each social network you sync up.

 Good audience research is the foundation of any successful marketing campaign.
 And part of that is understanding where your customers spend their time on the web and who they’re influenced by.

 You could use a tool like SparkToro to build out the picture for you.
-Type in what your audience frequently talk about, and it’ll pull a load of demographic and website behaviour information.
+Type in what your audience frequently talks about, and it’ll pull a load of demographic and website behaviour information.

 Here’s an example.
 We’re working for a small houseplant brand and we know our customers frequently talk about ‘houseplants’ online.
 Plugging that into SparkToro tells us a load of interesting information, like: